JayChase/Angular.Net.SecureStarter/readme.md

 * user

 A user called **Administrator** is also created with the password '**Administrator55$**' and added to both roles.
-Edit initializer if you need to change this, or add more roles and users.
+Edit the initializer if you need to change this, or add more roles and users.

 To get familiar with configuring security on the SPA side of things see the following wiki pages:
 * [securing a route](https://github.com/Useful-Software-Solutions-Ltd/Angular.Net.SecureStarter/wiki/Securing-a-route)